Specialist Income Management Service Standard

 Net rent — The basic amount for you to occupy your home and for us to manage and maintain it.

-Water rates — This charge covers your water supply, waste water and sewerage services.
+Water rates (where applicable) — This charge covers your water supply, waste water and sewerage services.

 Service charge (where applicable) — An extra amount covers services like caretaking and cleaning.